dellsystem/dellsystem.github.io/phpbb-waldo.md

 **Features:**

 *   The probability of finding Waldo on any page is adjustable through the ACP
-*   The size of the area in which Waldo can appear is also adjustable
 *   If you have the Ultimate Points MOD installed, you can set the number of points that will be awarded to a user that finds Waldo
 *   You can set it so that clicking on the image of Waldo will lead you to another page (either within your domain or off-site)
 *	Mouseover text and the URL to the image of Waldo are both adjustable through the ACP
+*	Waldo can appear anywhere in the visible part of the window

 **Planned features:**

-*	The ability to select specific pages only where Waldo will appear (in conjunction with the random feature)
+*	The ability to select specific pages only where Waldo will appear (in conjunction with the random feature)\
-*	A better way of defining the area in which Waldo can appear
 *	ACP permissions
 *	Enable/disable for guests (or groups)
 *	Users can be choose between having points awarded upon seeing Waldo and have them awarded upon clicking him and being directed to a specific page (with user-configurable text)
+*	Ability to upload the new Waldo image via the ACP
+*	Ability to set a cap on the maximum amount of points a user can earn in a specific time period